 “It is an incredibly fun sport that tests your physical limits and can be played all year round.”

 Frost taught squash to his brother Paul, who became a highly regarded squash pro, as well as several other family members and friends.
 He took a more roundabout way to become UCC’s squash coach.

 His connection with the College came about from a conversation between his wife Maria and Old Boy and fellow squash champ Ed Bracht, who was the school’s bursar at the time.

 “Maria mentioned that we had sold our house and were looking for short-term accommodation while we searched for a new one,” says Frost.
 “Ed suggested we might be interested in a townhouse on campus that was vacant because a teacher failed to show up at the last minute.

-“This suited us very well, so I met with Ed and Doug Blakey, the principal, and agreed to help with tennis and squash coaching to fulfill the obligation of campus residents to volunteer in after-school activities.
+“This suited us very well, so I met with Ed and Doug Blakey, the principal, and agreed to help with tennis and squash coaching to fulfil the obligation of campus residents to volunteer in after-school activities.
 Thus began my 25-year career as a volunteer coach.
 Initially I worked with the junior teams, but eventually graduated to coaching the varsity squash team.”

 In addition to the Ismail brothers, Frost named several other outstanding squash players he’s coached at UCC: Greg Huttner, Tim Livingston, Patrick Livingston, Ben Wheeler, Harris Lechtzier and James Flynn.

 “As I look back at the accomplishments of all these players, I cannot in fairness rank them in any particular order,” says Frost.
 “Each was special and each was a dedicated team player and each brought all the elements to the game required of true champions.

 “I always enjoyed coaching the boys.
 I believe as I got older the fact that, for several months of the year, I was directly involved with young, enthusiastic athletes kept me feeling younger.